d2iq/ui-kit/README.md

 ## Pre-release Testing in a Host Project

-Build:
+### Build

+The first step for downstream pre-release testing requires updating the `dist` directory with the changes.

+From ui-kit, run:

 `npm run dist`

-To copy UI Kit into an existing project, run the following:

-`cp -r dist/ ./<project>/node_modules/@dcos/ui-kit/`

-Replace `<project>` with the associated host project name and folder structure.
+### Link

+Use [npm-link](https://docs.npmjs.com/cli/v8/commands/npm-link) to create a symlink.

+Run the following in the host project:

+`npm link @dcos/ui-kit`

-After running the copy command above, restart the host application.
+After running the command above, restart the host application.

+Note: Do not run `npm install` again or you will override changes.